SEO - Verifying Web Site

 <BR> is now <br />. <HR> is now <hr />. <IMG SRC="--"> is now <img src="--" />

-All tags must be lower case.
+All tags must be lower-case.
 This does not apply to attributes, only tags.
 For example, both of these formats are acceptable under the XHTML DTD:

 <FONT color="#ffffcc"> is invalid <font color="#ffffcc"> is valid <font color="#FFFFCC"> is also valid

-Tags may not nested
+Tags may not be nested.